 Phlebotomy is an excellent career choice for those who are energetic and have a desire to help others.
 The six-week course will teach the skills necessary to obtain blood samples suitable for testing in any laboratory setting.

 This course is fast paced.
-The training program consists of one course, MLT 100: Phlebotomy.
-The course is a two-credit hour course and consists of 15 hours of lecture and 45 hours of clinical experience in the student laboratory / hospital setting.
+The training consists of one course, MLT 100: Phlebotomy.
+The course is a two-credit hour and consists of 15 hours of lecture and 45 hours of clinical experience in the laboratory / hospital setting.

 Once the Phlebotomy training course is completed, the student will be able to enter the workforce immediately in Alabama and will be eligible to take the Phlebotomy Certification Exam administered by the American Society of Phlebotomy Technicians, which is recognized nationwide.

 A new class will be admitted to the Phlebotomy Program each fall and spring.
 Student selection is based on completion of all requirements:

 - Unconditional admission to the college.
 Apply for admissions here.

 - Register for and take the reading portion of the TABE Placement Test.
-Test is given in the Adult Education Center in Ralls Hall on the East Broad Campus.
 TABE testing is administered through the Adult Education Department in Ralls Hall on the East Broad Campus and in the Adult Education Building on the Ayers Campus.
 For more information and to make an appointment for testing call 256-549-8698.
 EVERYONE is required to take the TABE test no matter your status in college and no matter what degree you hold.
 We use the score to rank all applicants, highest to lowest score, to admit our class.
 NO SCORE automatically disqualifies you from selection.

 - Complete and submit the online application.